brycenatter/USAC-API-Wrapper/README.md

 ### Importing and creating a USACApi object

-Ensure the usacapi.py file is in current directory or specify specific path.
+Ensure the usacapi.py file is in current directory or at specified path.
 The constructor takes no arguments.

 ```python3
 from usacapi import USACApi